jashkenas/lil-license/FAQ.md

 work!

 Check out [License Zero](https://licensezero.com/).
-It helps open source software stay free to use and modify for non-commercial purposes, while commercial users can be required to pay after a trial period.
+It helps open source software stay free for use and modification for non-commercial purposes, while commercial users can be required to pay after a trial period.